Juan Dinenno

-Juan Ignacio Dinenno de Cara (born 28 August 1994) is an Argentine professional footballer who plays as a forward for Campeonato Brasileiro club São Paulo.
+Juan Ignacio Dinenno de Cara (born 28 August 1994) is an Argentine professional footballer who plays as a forward for Categoria Primera A club Deportivo Cali.

 On 30 March 2024 Dinenno scored Cruzeiro's second goal in the first half of the final of the Campeonato Mineiro, Dinenno, in the 49th minute of the second half, between Cruzeiro and Athletic.
 The match ended in a 2–2 draw.
 On 9 June 2025, his loan to São Paulo FC has been settled until the end of the year.